czhouzhi95/weather-app/README.md

 - View search history and easily access previous searches
 - Dark and Light theme enabled

-To start, please run the following commands:
+To start, please run the following commands in order:

 ### `npm install`
 Some of the libraries used are: